Thinking of making a day trip to North Stradbroke Island, or ‘Straddie’ as it is affectionately known by the locals?

 It is home to a substantial amount of Aboriginal people known as the Quandamooka people, as well as many retired folk from the mainland.
 The locals are very friendly here and there is a nice laid-back atmosphere on the island.

-North Stradbroke Island is perfect for couple, families, groups of friends or solo travellers.
+North Stradbroke Island makes for a great day trip and is perfect for couples, families, groups of friends or solo travellers.

-I did find it a little tricky to plan my day trip though as there wasn’t much information online, so I have put all the information you need to know here so you can plan your trip to Straddie stress-free!
+I did find it a little tricky to plan my day trip though as there wasn’t much information online, so I have put all the information you need to know here so you can plan your trip to Stradbroke Island stress-free!

 How to get to North Stradbroke Island from Brisbane: